 Note: Go Synology over any custom made FreeNAS box; as it’s operating system is stable, it is high-performance, and most importantly, the operating system is the most-user friendly and has the most software functionality out there.
 Warranty is usually 2 years, and NAS Media Centers (ie Synology especially the Play versions) can now use PLEX.

-Best Dirt Cheap Alternative (non-NAS): Corsair Voyager Air 1TB – $220, 500gb – $180 (one drive, not expandable) (portable with battery, but main use is home NAS, good for extra storage for home smartphone/tablet usage as it has an app) [Amazon]
+Best Dirt Cheap Alternative (non-NAS): Western Digital My Passport – 1TB $56, 2TB $69 (one drive, not expandable) (portable with battery, but good for extra storage for home) [Amazon]

-Best Value NAS (Recommended, 2-Bay): Synology DiskStation DS216+II $300 [Amazon] Best value period.
+Best Value NAS (Recommended, 2-Bay): Synology DiskStation DS218+II $300 [Amazon] Best value period.
 The only design you are sacrificing is that you have to open it up to put hard drives in, can’t just slide them in, but has all of the features.
-The $450 DS716+II’s added processing power is most probably not needed for the average home or small office, requiring numerous users video streaming or the frequently working with encrypted folders to hit the limit of the DS216+II.
+The $450 DS718+’s added processing power is most probably not needed for the average home or small office, requiring numerous users video streaming or the frequently working with encrypted folders to hit the limit of the DS218+II.

-If chiefly using for videos (ie home media device), get the Play version, as it does video transcoding with its hardware: Synology Disk Station 2-Bay 20TB Network Attached Storage DS216play [Amazon].
+If chiefly using for videos (ie home media device), get the Play version, as it does video transcoding with its hardware: Synology Disk Station 2-Bay 20TB Network Attached Storage DS218play $230 [Amazon].
 No reason to get the slim versions, the regular is small enough.

 Don’t get – Infortrend EonNAS Pro 210 2-Bay Tower NAS $400 – low performance even though specs seem high and unpopular.
 QNAP TS-251 – Synology has better software.
 Synology DiskStation DS213Air $300 – Not recommended over the DS214 – you sacrifice speed but adds a router feature that extends wifi signal (but any NAS can do this with a USB adapter), Apple Time Capsule looks pretty but doesn’t offer that much functionality as a NAS

-Substitute: If chiefly used for videos (ie as a home media device), get the Play version, as it does video transcoding with its hardware: Synology Disk Station 4-Bay 20TB Network Attached Storage DS416play [Amazon].
+Substitute: If chiefly used for videos (ie as a home media device), get the Play version, as it does video transcoding with its hardware: Synology Disk Station 4-Bay 20TB Network Attached Storage DS418play $480 [Amazon].
 No reason to get the slim versions, the regular is small enough.